 Ookami Kodomo no Ame to Yuki | Director: Mamoru Hosoda | Studio: Chizu

-From Mamoru Hosoda, Wolf Children was one of the most dramatic anime films I’d seen so far.
+From Mamoru Hosoda, Wolf Children was one of the most dramatic anime films I’d seen so far and the Ghibli like feels from it is truly mesmerizing and heartfelt.
 Filled with fantasy and family drama, Wolf Children is a fantastic anime movie that will make you cry and teach you lessons about family and life.
 It’s a story of a young mother who raised her two children on her own, and they had a wolf-blood running on their veins, making her task even more extraordinary.
 It’s a heartwarming story from the perspective of a mother and the ambiguous yet realistic story of raising children and seeing them leave the nest as they grow older and many more.

 Mary and the Witch’s Flower (2017)